csbhr/CNLRN/README.md

             |--blur_bicubic_X4
             |--sharp_bicubic_X4
 ```
-- We use LDMB for faster IO speed.
+- We use LDMB to organize the training dataset for faster IO speed.
 Please use the following script to generate lmdb files:
 ```
 python ./code/create_lmdb.py
 ```